pinax/pinax/docs/how_to_contribute.md

     git push -f

-When you create a pull requests which fixes an issue, please link the original issue in your pull request.
+When you create a pull requests, which fixes an issue, please link the original issue in your pull request.

 ## Other Ways to Contribute/What We Need Help With